Anonymous-Y/my_website/_teaching/2022-zuel-frontier.md

 [Abdelaziz AlSharawy](https://sites.google.com/a/vt.edu/alsharawy/), Postdoctoral Research Associate at Princeton University *Uncovering the black box of economic decision-making: what is neuroeconomics?*

-Zibin Xu, Associate professor at City University of Hong Kong *Biased Personalized Recommendation under Compliance Rules*
+Zibin Xu, Associate professor at the City University of Hong Kong *Biased Personalized Recommendation under Compliance Rules*

 Lin Zhao, Assistant Professor in Wenlan School of Business, ZUEL